uvarc/rc-learning/content/courses/fortran_introduction/subprogram_args.md

 The unit in which the subprogram receiving the name is called must have an interface for the subprogram to be passed.

+**Exercise**

+Write a program for comparing Euclidean distances.
+The program should implement a function that takes the coordinates of two points and returns their distance.
+Implement a subroutine that invokes this function for three points to determine which of the first two is closer.
+Use interfaces.
+Each calling unit must have an interface for every subprogram it calls.

+Use intent and implicit none.
+Remember that implicit none must be declared in each unit.
+You may use arrays to represent the points.

+{{< spoiler text="Example Solution" >}}
+{{< code-download file="/courses/fortran_introduction/solns/euclid.f90" lang="fortran" >}}
+{{< /spoiler >}}